DronRathore/JTell/README.md

 =====================

-You can have any number of  nested inner classes i will tell you how many of them are, it will tell you the number of functions in your code and the number variables that you have declared/used.
+You can have any number of  nested inner classes i will tell you how many of them are, it will tell you the number of functions in your code and the number variables that you have declared.